About Our Dog Training Center in Berthoud

-Laurie Buffington is the owner/trainer of Dog Days Training Center.
+Laurie Buffington is the owner and a trainer of Dog Days Training Center in Berthoud.
 She is a member of numerous professional dog-training organizations.
-Laurie is certified in multiple core areas of canine behavior and training including: Animal Behavior, Assessment Skills, Learning Theory.
+Laurie is certified in multiple core areas of canine behavior and training including animal behavior, assessment skills, and learning theory.
 She was certified as a Dog Behavior Consultant (CDBC) through the International Association of Animal Behavior Consultants (IAABC).
-In addition, Laurie has passed the national board exam for Certified Professional Dog Trainers (CPDT), and is a professional member of International Association of Canine Professionals (IACP).
+In addition, Laurie has passed the national board exam for Certified Professional Dog Trainers (CPDT) and is a professional member of the International Association of Canine Professionals (IACP).

-Laurie and her colleague Dr. Camille King, an applied animal behaviorist, have lectured on different occasions for the Colorado Association of Animal Control Officers.
+Laurie and her colleague, Dr. Camille King, an applied animal behaviorist, have lectured on different occasions for the Colorado Association of Animal Control Officers.
 Topics included “Understanding Dog Body Language” and “Types of Canine Aggression.”
-In addition, Laurie and Dr. King have presented a series of educational lectures for local veterinary staff focusing on canine aggression and anxiety disorders.
-Laurie conducted an analysis and evaluation of a Dog Day Care system, with Camille Belpedio, for Camp Bow Wow Corporation Currently, Laurie is providing staff training regarding dog behavior, handling, and safety issues for two local veterinary clinics.
+Laurie and Dr. King have also presented a series of educational lectures for local veterinary staff focusing on canine aggression and anxiety disorders.
+Laurie conducted an analysis and evaluation of a Dog Day Care system, with Camille Belpedio, for Camp Bow Wow Corporation.
+Currently, Laurie is providing staff training regarding dog behavior, handling, and safety issues for two local veterinary clinics.

 Belpedio, C., Buffington, L., Clusman, S., Prete, F., Sadler, A., Whittemore, L., & Mungre, S. (2010).
 Effect of multi-dog play groups on cortisol levels and behavior of dogs (Canis lupus familiaris) housed in a humane society.
 Journal of Applied Companion Animal Behavior, 4(1), 16-27.

-Adam came to us in 2012 as a kind of package deal.
-He had participated in a number of my classes with a previous dog, but at some point he decided to be owned by two Bernese Mountain Dogs.
+Adam came to us in 2012.
+He had participated in a number of my classes with a previous dog, but at some point, he decided to be owned by two Bernese Mountain Dogs.
 As he kept showing up with Bob and Rita to take more classes, it seemed a natural progression, from both of our perspectives, to bring him into Dog Days as an employee.
 He has done a great job learning to work the Board and Train dogs as a group, is a very hard worker, and has learned many complex aspects of our operations, we even let him drive the tractor!
-In 2017 Adam passed his CPDT-KA exam and works extensively with clients on and off the property.
+In 2017, Adam passed his CPDT-KA exam and in addition to his on-site tasks also works individually with clients on and off the property.

 Wiley, Loyal staff Member

-Wiley is the latest member of the Dog Days team and who arrived during the summer of 2012.
-Wiley is a strong border collie who came to us because he bit someone, and had no other options.
+Wiley is the latest member of the Dog Days team who arrived during the summer of 2012.
+Wiley is a strong Border Collie who came to us because he bit someone, and had no other options.
 My assessment of Wiley led me to conclude that he was another high-drive, energetic working dog who needed a job in order to be successful.
-Fortunately, we have lots of jobs, and Wiley gets to work, run and help with all the Board and Train dogs.
+Fortunately, we have lots of jobs, and Wiley gets to work, run, and help with all the Board and Train dogs.
 He has developed into a happy, well-adjusted member of our team.